wwoelmer/BOPRC_R_Course_Lesson_5/README.md

 Now, look at the `wq` dataframe by clicking on it in the environment and familiarise yourself with the columns.
 You can also run the function `colnames(wq)` in the console to get a list of column names.
-It’s better to run this in the console, since it is a diagnostic test and not something you will necessary need to run every time you open your script–just as needed.
+It’s better to run this in the console (rather than in your script editor), since it is a diagnostic test and not something you will necessary need to run every time you open your script–just as needed.

 ``` r
 colnames(wq) # you don't have to save this in your script, but can copy it into the console